-The BSc (Hons) Podiatry Degree Apprenticeship programme is a three year, full time degree which is delivered via 6 fifteen week semesters.
-The programme follows a traditional degree structure of 2 semesters per calendar year, however apprentices will engage in work based learning while in the workplace outside of these scheduled semester times.
+The BSc (Hons) Podiatry Degree Apprenticeship programme is a three-year, full-time degree which is delivered via six 15 week semesters.
+The programme follows a traditional degree structure of 2 semesters per calendar year.

-With support from the employer, apprentices are required to spend 20% of paid working hours on studies and be able to evidence this.
+With support from the employer, apprentices are required to spend a minimum of 20% of paid working hours on studies and be able to evidence this.
 This is a statutory requirement for apprenticeships and the funding is conditional on this being met.
-Off-the-job learning includes activities which have not previously been a part of the role or furthers apprentices development into new areas.
+Off-the-job learning includes activities which have not previously been a part of the employed role or furthers apprentice's development into new areas.

 - BTEC (DMM)

 - Access to HE Diploma (Pass with 60 credits)

 - All applicants must have passed Level 2 (GCSE) English and Mathematics to be considered for a place

 - Applicants will be interviewed as part of selection process

 - Offers cannot be made until the candidate has achieved satisfactory Occupational Health and enhanced DBS clearance via the employer

 Entry requirements are flexible and assessed on an individual basis - applicants with considerable prior experience in healthcare may receive a lower offer for entry requirements.